 Children should develop fluency, reasoning and problem solving skills across the mathematical curriculum.

 To ensure our Mathematics curriculum is accessible for all pupils, school uses the DFE approved Power Maths approach.
-This is fully aligned with the White Rose Maths scheme and the school’s ongoing engagement with the DFE funded Maths Hubs programme continues to ensure that staff at all levels understand the pedagogy of the approach.
+The school’s ongoing engagement with the DFE funded Maths Hubs programme continues to ensure that staff at all levels understand the pedagogy of the mastery approach.

 - To develop resilient learners’ pupils’ work in mixed ability pairs allowing them to share and discuss their ideas.